-The Mandate of Heaven and Confucianism were two belief systems that underpinned Chinese society before the revolution.
-Both shaped ideas and beliefs about government, leadership and social order.
+The Mandate of Heaven and Confucianism were two belief systems present in Chinese society before the revolution.
+Both contributed ideas and and shaped beliefs about government, leadership and social order.
+Their teachings were integral in maintaining the power of the various dynasties that governed China.

 For more than 3,500 years China was ruled by a series of dynasties or royal families, dating back to 1500BC.
 These dynasties claimed a ‘Mandate of Heaven’ – in simple terms, the backing of the gods – as the basis for their rule.